Charles Robin Britt: Congress

-Britt sought a rematch against Coble in 1986, and lost by only 79 votes—by far the closest margin in any congressional election that year.
+Britt sought a rematch against Coble in 1986 and lost by only 79 votes.

+Later career

 Britt served as president and director of Project Uplift in Greensboro, N.C. and as secretary of the North Carolina State Department of Human Resources 1993 to 1997.

-Britt attempted a comeback in 2002 in the newly drawn 13th district, which contained parts of Greensboro.
+Britt attempted a comeback in 2002 in the newly-drawn 13th district, which contained parts of Greensboro.
 However, Britt was defeated in the Democratic primary by Brad Miller of Raleigh.